Josh Jung Player Props: Rangers vs. Yankees

-Josh Jung, with a slugging percentage of .395 in his past 10 games -- including two home runs -- will be in action for the Texas Rangers versus the New York Yankees, with Luis Severino on the mound, June 24 at 4:05 PM ET.
+Josh Jung -- with an on-base percentage of .244 in his past 10 games, 82 points lower than his season-long percentage -- will be in action for the Texas Rangers versus the New York Yankees, with Gerrit Cole on the mound, on June 25 at 1:35 PM ET.

-He had a one-hit performance in his last game (1-for-5) against the Yankees.
+In his most recent game he had a one-hit performance (1-for-4) against the Yankees.

 Josh Jung Game Info & Props vs. the Yankees